hbroek/reken/documentation/developer-guide/chapter-7.md

     </div>
 </article>
 ```
-In this example we create a link in each employee article that points to the employeee edit page with the employee's index.
-When the user clicks on the link the employee edit page is shown with the employee's data.
+In this example, we create a link in each employee article that points to the employee edit page with the employee's index.
+When the user clicks on the link, the employee edit page shows the employee's data.

 ```html
 <h1 data-text="Update employee ${employees[employeeIndex].employee_number}"></h1>